Best Electric Bikes 2025: A Guide to Buying an Electric Bike in New Zealand

 Throttle mode

-- Many e-bike throttles have an adjustable dial letting you control the power
+- Many e-bike throttles feature an adjustable dial that allows you to control the power

-- The throttle is most often using for boosting when going up uphill and over rough terrain
+- The throttle, which controls engine power, is most often used for boosting when climbing hills and navigating rough terrain.

-- But, every throttle use expends the battery capacity
+- Every throttle use expends the battery capacity

 - Energy efficiency is dependent on motor type